Victoria Park, Western Australia: Demographics

-At the 2001 Australian census, Victoria Park had a population of 6,980 people living in 3,998 dwellings.
-Over a quarter of Victoria Park's residents live in unit or apartment blocks.
-The ABS identified property and business services and retail as the primary occupations, followed by health, manufacturing, hospitality and education.
-15.2% of those surveyed were from East or South-East Asia, while sizable Italian and South Asian minorities were reported.
+At the 2021 Australian census, Victoria Park had a population of 9,334 people living in 4,940 dwellings.
+Over half (52.6%) of Victoria Park's residents rented their dwellings, compared to just 27.3% of people in Western Australia.
+30.4% of residents reported English ancestry, with the other most common ancestries being Australian (21.9%), Irish (9.4%), Scottish (8.6%), and Chinese (7.8%).
+64% spoke only English at home.
+The most common religious affiliations were Catholic (17.1%), Hinduism (6.5%), and Anglican (5.3%).
+43.9% had no religious affiliation.

 Transport

 Victoria Park is a major transit route, being the intersection point of Canning Highway to South Perth, Applecross and Fremantle; Great Eastern Highway to Belmont and Perth Airport; Albany Highway to Cannington and Armadale; and the Causeway to Perth's CBD.
 Albany Highway runs through the suburb as a main shopping street.

 Victoria Park is home to Victoria Park railway station and is served by both the Armadale and Thornlie–Cockburn lines.
 The station is located about 6km from the CBD.
 The current Victoria Park Station was rebuilt in 2008 and the old station has since been demolished.
 During the Armadale/Thornlie Line Shutdown from November 2023 to June 2025, as part of Metronet works along the line, Victoria Park railway station was the terminus of the line.
 The station was served by bus route 908 which acted as a Rail replacement bus service to Cannington Station.
-The Armadale Line (between Perth and Cannington Station) reopened on the 9th of June 2025, along with the extended Thornlie Line to Cockburn Central Station.
-The rest of the Armadale Line and extension to Byford will reopen on October 13, 2025.
+The Armadale Line (between Perth and Cannington Station) reopened on 9 June 2025, along with the extended Thornlie Line to Cockburn Central Station.
+The rest of the Armadale Line and extension to Byford reopened on 13 October 2025.

 In December 2024, the Boorloo Bridge was opened, providing a pedestrian and cycling link to the Perth CBD that bypasses the Causeway.
 Construction began in March 2023.